vpelss/Emogics_Tarot_Script_WP/README.md

 -export and import spreads and decks -backup/restore spreads? -backup/restore decks

--allow email field or insist we have an account : account / field : enable / disable? account avoids spam
+-allow email input or insist we have an account : account / input : enable / disable? account avoids spam

 -make a post welcome message...